 She stood and headed for the door.
 Mordecai followed, unsure.

 "Hey now, where are you takin' my man, darlin'?"
-Sweet slurred.
+Sweet sang.

 "What the hell was that?"
 Sweet asked the translator.

-"She said, uh … she said we are making too much noise.
-To put it politely."
+"She said, uh … she said we are making too much noise."

 "Charming gal," Sweet replied.
 "Have fun, you two!"

 Mordecai glanced back at Sweet on his way out the door.
 Fun?
 What the hell was he talking about?
-Sweet shook his head, chuckling.
+Sweet was laughing.
 It was a joke?
 What was funny about fun?
 Why were they always laughing?

 "Where do you wish to go?" he asked Innochka.